nicholashibberd/bouncing-vim/README.md

 * MiniBufExplorer customisation
   - position at the top
   - do not open by default
-  - focus the buffer list with `<leader>t`
+  - focus the buffer list with `<leader>t` (open if necessary)
   - toggle the buffer list with `<leader>m`

 * Buffergator plugin customisation
-  - open on the right hand side
+  - open at the bottom to be consistent with default Ctrl-P behaviour
+  - set size to 10 rows
   - toggle with `<leader>+b`

 ### <a name="clipboard"></a>Clipboard